jakemanger/NEVE/docs/configs_guide.md

 ## Mimic Expansion Speed Dual Loom specific
 *Parameters used in the MimicExpansionSpeedDualLoom stimulus*

-Same as DualLoom, but the following parameters are modified for each looming object (designated by its suffex, `1` for the first object and `2` for the second).
+Same as DualLoom with additional MimicExpansionSpeedLoom parameters that are modified for each looming object (designated by its suffix, `1` for the first object and `2` for the second).

 ## Moving Rectangle specific